 No, Spinal Decompression Therapy gently stretches and loosens the compressed, bulging, herniated, and/or degenerated disc, and spinal bones.
 After treatment there maybe some minor swelling and discomfort, we use ice and Lower Back Supports to get the best results with the least amount of discomfort.

 When will I feel better?

-20% of patients start to feel pain relief within the 1st week.
+- 20 percent of patients start to feel pain relief within the first week.

-Will I have to come back for additional visits at some point?
+Will I have to come back for additional Spinal Decompression Therapy at some point?

 Why didn’t my MD recommend this treatment?